karambir/dotfiles/README.md

 - Some programs may need to be installed via system package manager(pacman/apt/brew) or [pipx](https://github.com/pipxproject/pipx/)
 - Have a look at [New Setup](new_setup.md) file for list of programs I have found helpful
 - Terminator config uses *FiraCode Nerd Font Mono* font for starship prompt.
 Install nerd fonts first
-- For Alacritty, get themes by `git clone https://github.com/alacritty/alacritty-theme.git ~/.config/alacritty/themes`
+- For Kitty, get themes by `kitten themes`
 - For tmux config, we use tpm as plugin manager.
 Get it by `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`

 ## Note: